Buyaki01/meals/README.md

 Start by:

 - Forking the project
-- Cloning the project to your local machine
+- Cloning the project: git clone https://github.com/Buyaki01/meals
-- cd into the Youtube-Replica project directory
+- cd meals
-- Run git checkout -b your-branch-name
 - Make your contributions
 - Push your branch up to your forked repository
 - Open a Pull Request with a detailed description to the development branch of the original project for a review